serhioms/MultiTest/README.md

 ### @MultiTest - class level

-Contains 3 parameters:
+Define 3 parameters:

 repeatNo = 1 by default.
-threadSet = "1" be default.
-newInstance = false by default.
+How many cycles must be done for each set. threadSet = "1" by default.
+How many threads must be run in parallel in each cycle.
+You can define many sets as "1,2,4,8,16" - means run repeatNo times 1 thread, 2 threads, ..., 16 threads in parallel. newInstance = false by default.
+Should new instance be created before each cycle.
+False means that all cycles for all threadSet runs against same instance.
+True means that for each cycle of each threadSet new instance be created.

 ### @MultiThread - method level

 No parameters.
+Annotated method become a separate thread.
+Total amount of running threads in each cycle for the threadSet="3" is 3*(How many methods are annotaded by @MultiThread)

 ### @MultyEndOfCycle - method level

 No parameters.
+Annotated method invokes at the end of each cycle.
+If repeatNo=100 then method annotated by @MultyEndOfCycle invokes 100 times for each of threadSet.

 ### @MultyEndOfSet - method level

 No parameters.
+Annotated method invokes at the end of each thread set.

 ### @MultyBefore - method level

 No parameters.
+Annotated method invokes just once before start the test.